whichoneiwonder/RiftValleyRacer/readme.txt

 -------
 Uses surface normals to alter an acceleration constant, and uses simple motion equations to work out position and velocity.

+The surface normals create a 'bounce' for the racer, so the bounce of the surace instead of flying just above it constantly.
+This provides the oportunity to have large jumps, where significant amounts for terrain can be traveresed, while also making if difficult to go up steep hills.

+The basic physics equations included the use of a reduced gravity to simulate the big jumps and reduce the bounce when falling down.

 Thanks